Central de Ajuda

 Mecanismo lógico subjacente de futuros

-Risk limit is a crucial risk management tool designed to mitigate potential risks arising from market volatility by capping the maximum position size a user can hold.
-In futures trading, risk limit helps prevent extreme price fluctuations caused by large-scale liquidations.
+A risk limit is an important risk management tool designed to reduce potential risks from market volatility by setting an upper limit on a user's position size.
+In futures trading, risk limits help prevent extreme market price fluctuations that may result from large-scale liquidations.

-During trading, as the position value changes, the system automatically determines the user's risk limit tier based on the position and open order value.
-Corresponding maintenance and initial margin requirements adjust accordingly.
-When there are no positions or orders, the risk limit tier defaults to Tier 1.
+During trading, as the value of a position changes, the system automatically assigns the position to the appropriate risk limit tier based on the position value and open order value.
+The Maintenance Margin Ratio (MMR) and Initial Margin Ratio (IMR) will be adjusted accordingly.

 Pair Tier Risk Limit Tiered MMR IMR Max Leverage